JuliaPluto/HypertextLiteral.jl/README.md

 This package provides a Julia string literal, `htl`, and macro `@htl` that return an object that can be rendered to `MIME"text/html"` displays.
-These macros support context-senstive interpolation sensible to the needs of HTML generation.
+These macros support context-sensitive interpolation sensible to the needs of HTML generation.

     using HypertextLiteral